squirrel-forge/node-simple-webpack/README.md

 # @squirrel-forge/simple-webpack
 A thin node wrapper for webpack with some basic options and configuration.
+Includes a babel and eslint setup and supplies the webpack bundle analyzer.
 Made to be compatible with node ^10.0.0, might work on higher versions, but currently not supported or tested.

 ## Installation